 Need to estimate your home office expenses for tax purposes?
-Are you drafting a work-from-home stipend proposal for your employer?
-Whatever your reason for tracking your work-from-home expenses, you need a system that is clear, accurate, and transparent.
-Use these tips and guidelines to estimate your work from home expenses with ease!
+Are you drafting a WFH stipend proposal for your employer?
+Whatever your reason for tracking your work-from-home expenses, you need a clear, accurate, and transparent system.
+Use these tips and guidelines to estimate your WFH costs with ease!

 Can I Write Off Work-From-Home Expenses on My Taxes?

-Before we dive into tips and tricks on totaling your work-from-home expenses, you may be wondering if tax write-offs apply to you.
-As more and more folks shift to working from home part-time or permanently, this question comes up often: can you write off work from home expenses on your taxes as an employee?
+Before we dive into tips and tricks on totaling your WFH expenses, you may wonder if tax write-offs apply to you.
+As more and more folks shift to working from home part-time or permanently, this question often arises: Can you write off WFH expenses on your taxes as an employee?
+And if so, what expenses can I claim when I work from home?
 Here’s what TurboTax says if you’re an employee and not a business owner:

 “If you’re an employee working remotely rather than an employer or business owner, you unfortunately don’t qualify for the home office tax deduction (however, please note that it is still available to some as a state tax deduction).
 Prior to the Tax Cuts and Job Acts (TCJA) tax reform passed in 2017, employees could deduct unreimbursed employee business expenses, which included the home office deduction.
 However, for tax years 2018 through 2025, the itemized deduction for employee business expenses has been eliminated.”

-Even if you’re ineligible to file a tax deduction, you may be able to get a work from home reimbursement from your employer.
-Some employers offer work from home office stipends to account for the increase in personal costs while working from home.
+Even if you’re ineligible to file a tax deduction, you may be able to get a work-from-home reimbursement from your employer.
+Some employers offer WFH office stipends to account for increased personal costs while working from home.
+And while you may wonder: “Can I deduct moving expenses if I work from home?” that’s up to your employer!

-To understand how to calculate your work from home utility expenses, subdivide your living expenses versus office expenses.
+To understand how to calculate your work-from-home utility expenses, you need to subdivide your living expenses versus office expenses.
 Sounds tricky, right?
 It’s not as intimidating as it sounds.
 Here are a couple of ways to do it.

 Here’s an example: if you live in a home that’s 1,000 square feet, your workspace is 200 square feet, and your total monthly utilities are $450, your calculations would look like this: